-When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the dataset support file, the ECDIS should check to see whether any other feature references the same dataset support file, before that dataset support file is deleted.
+When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the dataset support file, the ECDIS must check to see whether any other feature references the same dataset support file, before that dataset support file is deleted.

-Similarly, when a dataset support file is marked for deletion by a CATALOG.XML entry then the ECDIS should check that the support file is not used by any other datasets prior to deletion
+Similarly, when a dataset support file is marked for deletion by a CATALOG.XML entry then the ECDIS must check that the support file is not used by any other datasets prior to deletion.

 Dataset Support File formats.

-Dataset support files must be limited to the following formats taken from the list of support file formats in S-100 Part 17 S100_SupportFileFormat enumeration:
+From all possible support file formats, ECDIS must at least be able to display the following (taken from the list of support file formats in S-100 Part 17 S100_SupportFileFormat enumeration)

 Plain text